theodorayy/singpass-face-demo-cdn-free/README.md

 Since this simple POC is using `http-server` to serve the static content, it serves through port `8080`.
 We've hard-coded `assets_url` to point to `assets_url="/"`.

 You could take a look at this implementation in the **/pages** folder.

+## Development

+To tinker or run the dev server, simply run the following:

+1. npm install
+2. npm run dev